lzlynch/circuit-design-portfolio/README.md

-# Welcome to my circuit portfolio!
+# Welcome to my circuit design portfolio!

 Here are all of my circuit designs that I have created so far.
 Each zip folder contains the original PCB documents from Altium, whlie I've attached a corresponding PDF to explain each board.